ov-studio/Vital.wry/readme.md

 A cross-platform native webview extension built on WRY, designed to extend and complement the Vital.sandbox ecosystem.

+Render HTML, CSS, and JavaScript natively inside Godot 4 with full two-way GDScript integration — using the system's built-in webview with no extra dependencies.

 ## Getting Started

 - **Releases**: Grab the latest stable build from [Releases](https://github.com/ov-studio/Vital.wry/releases).